-Each row in the memory map register table (see Table 17) contains eight bit locations.
-The memory map is divided into four sections: the chip configuration registers (Address 0x00 to Address 0x02); the device index and transfer registers (Address 0x05 and Address 0xFF); the program registers, including setup, control, and test (Address 0x08 to Address 0x2E); and the digital feature control registers (Address 0x100 to Address 0x11D).
+Each row in the memory map register table (see Table 16) has eight bit locations.
+The memory map is roughly divided into four sections: the chip configuration registers (Address 0x00 to Address 0x02); the device index and transfer registers (Address 0x05 and Address 0xFF); the program registers, including setup, control, and test (Address 0x08 to Address 0x2E); and the digital feature control registers (Address 0x100 and Address 0x101).

-Table 17 documents the default hexadecimal value for each hexadecimal address shown.
+Table 16 documents the default hexadecimal value for each hexadecimal address shown.
 The column with the heading Bit 7 (MSB) is the start of the default hexadecimal value given.
 For example, Address 0x05, the channel index register, has a hexadecimal default value of 0x03.
-This means that in Address 0x05, Bits[7:2] = 0, and the remaining Bits[1:0] = 1.
+This means that in Address 0x05 Bit[7:2] = 0, and the remaining Bits[1:0] = 1.
 This setting is the default channel index setting.
 The default value results in both ADC channels receiving the next write command.
 For more information on this function and others, see the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
-This document details the functions controlled by Register 0x00 to Register 0xFF.
-The remaining registers, Register 0x100 to Register 0x11D, are documented in the Memory Map Register Descriptions section following Table 17.
+This application note details the functions controlled by Register 0x00 to Register 0xFF.
+The remaining registers, Register 0x100 and Register 0x101, are documented in the Memory Map Register Descriptions section following Table 16.